m4b0/m4b0.github.io/_posts/2020-02-13-byobu-links-and-references.md

 ![Programming image](https://images.pexels.com/photos/270557/pexels-photo-270557.jpeg)

-if you’re paying attention you noticed that none of these keys overlap.
+None of shortcut keys overlap.
 That’s by default.

 So you are able to manage multiple servers with a single connection per server, each connection having multiple shells through byobu (tmux), with each shell in turn capable of editing multiple